zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 |-----------------------------------------|---------------------------------------------------|
 | Standard Deviation is 2.7, 1.9, and 2.8 | ![Alt Text](Image/HW-11-Solutions-Problem-10.png) |

-Yes, All the sample sizes are at least 30 and the largest standard deviation is less than 2 times the smallest standard deviation.<br>
+Yes.
+All the sample sizes are at least 30 and the largest standard deviation is less than 2 times the smallest standard deviation.<br>

 ### Problem 11
 **Consider the FootballBrain dataset with its three categories: No football, football with no concussion, football with concussion.<br>**